menef0124/vtuber-notifs/README.md

 - The text channels that the bot send messages to are pretty cluttered due to the bot not deleting its previous messages (be they notifications or reponses to the add and remove commands), so some bot message cleanup would make things neater
 - When adding a new stream to the bot's database, the bot doesn't show the user what they entered to verify that the info is correct before adding it to the DB, so having that would be great.
 - Better polling for Twitch streams.
 It works, but I had to add some weird logic to get it going because if I didn't, the bot would spam notifications for a stream that already went live.
+- Add a database seed if anyone else ever works on this
 - General code cleanup